HenrikSamuelsson/c-programming-design-patterns/object-pattern/object-pattern.md

 Control of the data scope prevents unintentional data manipulation.

-Codes becomes testable by enabling compilation in isolation and mocking.
+Codes becomes testable by enabling compilation in isolation with mocked input.

 ## Implementation